-The holidays are almost upon us, and with this kind of a year, the last thing we want to stress out about is gift-giving.
-Instead, let’s reflect on the magic of the holidays and on the kinds of businesses our dollars are supporting.
+Valentine's Day is almost upon us, and with the stressful 2020-2021 we've had the last thing we want to stress out about is gift-giving.
+Instead, let’s reflect on the kinds of businesses our dollars are supporting.
 2020 taught us many lessons, one of them being that we want to create a more inclusive world that celebrates diversity.
 It’s why we took a pledge to diversify our content and showcase creatives that reflect a range of perspectives.

 In the last 10 years, Latino small business owners have increased by 34%, and the Latino population in the U.S. has reached well over 60 million.
 While we have power in numbers, the pandemic has greatly affected entrepreneurs nationwide, with the economic downturn disproportionately affecting Latinos.
 Despite the especially challenging year, our community continues to be resilient and creative.
 Si se puede ("yes, you can")!